NZ's Synlait inks U.S. deal to supply grass-fed milk formula

 Synlait, which sells wholesale milk formula to some of the world's largest consumer brands, said the deal would enable the company to avoid becoming too dependent on major market China.

-"We are cognizant of ensuring our infant formula business does not become overly reliant on the China market," Synlait managing director John Penno said in a statement.
+"We are cognisant of ensuring our infant formula business does not become overly reliant on the China market," Synlait managing director John Penno said in a statement.

 The formula will be made from milk from cows which are raised in pastures, demand for which Munchkin said has been growing in its home market because of the perceived health benefits compared with milk from grain-fed cows.